gangwalparul19/rentanything/readme.md

 Hyper-Local Rental Marketplace for Hinjewadi Phase 3 > Don't Buy.
 Just Rent.

 📖 Overview
 RentAnything.shop is a Progressive Web App (PWA) designed to facilitate peer-to-peer rentals within trusted communities.
-The pilot launch targets Megapolis, Hinjewadi Phase 3, connecting IT professionals and families to rent items like kids' gear, party essentials, home decoration items, etc.
+The pilot launch targets Hinjewadi, connecting IT professionals and families to rent items like kids' gear, party essentials, home decoration items, etc.

 The platform focuses on trust, using a "Verified Seller" model (Aadhaar/Identity check) and a hyper-local approach to minimize logistics.